flows-network/docs/docs/getting-started/flow-dashboard/log.md

 # Running Log

-Log is very helpful to understand the status of a flow, like how many times is the flow is triggered.
-Especially, log can help debug the problems why the flow doesn't work well.
+The running log provides valuable information about the status of your flow, including the number of times the flow has been triggered.
+It is especially useful for debugging purposes when your flow is not functioning as expected.

-Convert to the Running log tab, you can see the running log of your flow.
-To be noted, the level of verbosity of the running log depend on whether and how you use `flowsnet-platform-sdk` crate, which we will show you more details in the Log chapter.
+To access the running log, navigate to the "Running Log" tab.
+It is important to note that the level of detail in the running log depends on whether and how you utilize the `flowsnet-platform-sdk` crate in your flow code.
+More information about this can be found in the Log chapter.

-If you don't use `flowsnet-platform-sdk` crate in your flow code, there will be no logs.
+If you have not used the `flowsnet-platform-sdk` crate in your flow code, the running log will be empty as there will be no logs generated.